The Bible tells us that ‘Without a vision, the people will perish.’ (Proverbs 29:18)

 The goal then is this, in whatever we do, whatever our line of business may be, we are to focus on seeking to please God and manifest the character of Jesus Christ.

 A good soldier does not get entangled in civilian affairs.
-A soldier in the thick of battle cannot afford to drift off to think about his retirement plans and his next holiday.
-Any loss of attention can cost lives!
-To be single minded means giving up your options, burning your bridges andresolving in your heart to live as a Christian wherever you are and in whatever you do.
+A soldier in the thick of battle cannot split his focus onto different things.
+Any loss of attention in the battle ground can cost lives!
+To be single minded means giving up your options, burning your bridges and resolving in your heart to live as a Christian wherever you are and in whatever you do.

 c) A good soldier learns to please the Commander-in-chief

 Duty means that we stay true to the commitment until the purpose is achieved even in sacrificing self interest.
 A good soldier will not give up but will persevere even under duress and hardship.
 They will not become cowardly and quit.
 They will not surrender because the going was just too tough.
 Suffice to say, a good soldier is one who is willing to pay the ultimate price of laying down his life in order to fulfil his mission.

 We look at Jesus who is a good soldier.
 He set the example of fulfilling all that the Father wants Him to do.
 He fulfilled the Father’s mission even when it means being crucified on a cruel Roman Cross.

 War brings out the true self.
 While fighting, a soldier proves himself to be a man of courage and an inspiration to many.
 He will not run away but stand his ground.
 He will go to the rescue of those trapped in darkness to share the light of the Gospel.
 He feels a strange stirring when he hears his Commander-in-chief say, “Take that position for Me.”
 There is a passionate zeal because of the desire to win the battle for the Lord.
 The armies of the world will fight for honour and glory to prove to themselves and to others their valour.
 Meanwhile, the army of God battles to serve Him – to bring Him honour and glory.